Dental Ceramist Training and Education Program Overviews

 - Dental materials

-According to the U.S. Bureau of Labor Statistics, a 14% increase in employment would likely occur for dental laboratory technicians from 2008-2018 (www.bls.gov).
-The BLS projected that the rise in job growth will be aided by the growing demand for cosmetic prostheses by an aging population.
-However, the BLS also reported that job growth will be offset by productivity-boosting advances in lab technology.
-In mid-2009, the average annual wage for dental laboratory technicians was almost $38,000, with some technicians making as much as $58,000.
+The U.S. Bureau of Labor Statistics expects little to no change in employment for dental laboratory technicians from 2010-2020 (www.bls.gov).
+The BLS also reported that job growth will be offset by productivity-boosting advances in lab technology.
+In 2012, the median annual wage for dental laboratory technicians was almost $36,090.

 Once students have earned a dental laboratory technology certificate, they may decide to earn an associate degree.
 Many schools that offer certificates and degrees also offer continuing education courses.
 Continuing Education Units (CEUs) and job experience added to the certificate can often prepare individuals to sit for the National Board for Certification in Dental Laboratory Technology (NBC) certification exams (www.nbccert.org).